Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Evaluation

 \if 0 With the small cluster, baseline and \sys\ achieve a peak throughput of \todo{1548} and \todo{1443} requests/s, respectively, with Pacer incurring an overhead of \todo{6.8\%}.
 Pacer's average response latency is 81.47ms.
 With the large cluster, baseline achieves a peak throughput of \todo{1036} requests/s, while Pacer can only achieve a peak throughput of \todo{590} requests/s.
 We believe \sys's performance in this challenging experiment, which operates at over \todo{40\%} of the line rate in the baseline, is limited by the accuracy of transmit schedules and can be improved substantially. \fi

 \textbf{{\sys}'s costs} are in bandwidth, CPUs, and memory.
-The bandwidth overhead (\S\ref{sec:padding}) depends on application workloads and the public inputs chosen for workload partitioning.
-The CPU cost is in the two cores dedicated to HyPace (\S\ref{sec:microbenchmarks}), and the increase in the guest CPU utilization due to shaping (\S\ref{subsec:eval:macro}). \sys\ requires less than 20MB of additional main memory in the Xen hypervisor and less than 30MB of additional memory per HyPace core in each guest that uses \sys. \update{Cloud providers would likely charge their tenants for the added cost of {\nsc} mitigation.
-In the case of a service like {\medsite}, the tenants (health insurer or provider) would likely cover the cost from their own customers' premiums or subscriptions.}
+The bandwidth overhead (\S\ref{sec:padding}) depends on the application's data, workloads and the public inputs chosen for workload partitioning.
+The bandwidth overhead due to {\sys}'s clustering is comparable to that of prior work while offering stronger privacy.
+The CPU cost is in the two cores dedicated to HyPace (\S\ref{sec:microbenchmarks}), and the increase in the guest CPU utilization due to shaping (\S\ref{subsec:eval:macro}). \sys\ requires less than 20MB of additional main memory in the Xen hypervisor and less than 30MB of additional memory per HyPace core in each guest that uses \sys.
+Cloud providers would likely charge their tenants for the added cost of {\nsc} mitigation.
+In the case of a service like {\medsite}, the tenants (health insurer or provider) would likely cover the cost from their own customers' premiums or subscriptions.